stormabq/jobs/doc/tutorial.md

 [Json Viewer](http://jsonviewer.stack.hu/)

 If you get it working you should see the five top level tags.
-Make sure to remove *var mydata =* from the head of the JSON file.
+Make sure to remove *"var mydata ="* from the head of the JSON file.

 ```js
 var mydata =